 In order to reach the goal of the Paris agreement, countries are required to set goals for their climate efforts every five years, increasing their level of ambition over time.
 These goals are known as nationally determined contributions (NDCs).

 The EU’s climate goals

-According to a special Eurobarometer survey in spring 2021, 34% of EU citizens indicated that action against climate change should be a priority for the European Parliament.
+According to a Eurobarometer survey from August 2021, 43% of Europeans say that action against climate change should be the main priority for the European Parliament.